Shadow fleet: Circumventing practices used to evade sanctions on technological components

 Russia has used a combination of tactics to circumvent restrictions on its technological imports, some of them being "rerouting critical imports via third countries or transshipment points, obfuscating customs data, and using civilian proxy entities to redirect items to military firms".
 Russia has managed to receive 98% of its components through third countries, and the strategy has been to use intermediaries who hide transactions through shell companies and use neutral third-country ports to receive and ship goods.
 In effect, these goods are exported to unsanctioned countries and after that are re-exported to Russia without the knowledge or consent of manufacturers.
 As an example, it has been found that while Texas Instruments shipped 36 direct shipments to Russia, almost 1,300 more shipments have been done through intermediaries.
-Channels of imports for Russia include Hong Kong and Chinese intermediaries, Georgian port facilities, Kazakhstan, the UAE, North Korea and Iran.
+Channels of imports for Russia include Hong Kong and mainland Chinese intermediaries, Georgian port facilities, Kazakhstan, the UAE, North Korea and Iran.
 Hong Kong, for instance, has held an important transshipment port, and doubled its exports of semiconductors to Russia in 2022, reaching figures of around $400 million, and making it the second supplier of such components, after mainland China.
 Hong Kong is especially useful since it is hard for export control officials to conduct preshipment screening or post shipment checks, and that is because it has a huge volume or transshipment occurring through it, making it one of the busiest shipping hubs in the world.
 The ports of Morocco and Turkey have also been used for transshipment, and their ports often received goods from global tech manufacturing, which are then placed on other ships that leave towards Russia.
 This practice has been supported by trade officials who "shared tips on which ports would transfer goods, who would trade in rubles and where Russian-flagged ships could be repaired".

 In addition to redirecting shipments, Russia uses the strategy of exploiting a loophole in the sanctions regime.
 In this context, Russia purchases foreign advanced electronics under the cover of dual-use.
 These goods are supposedly used for peaceful projects of space exploration and civilian appliances, but they can also be used for military purposes.
 The fact that many such non-military tech products are exempt from sanctions enables Russia to import them and use them for military means.